 The First Academic Program Built from the Values of Bedside RNs

-National Nurses United offers a certificate program in Women’s Global Health Leadership in collaboration with the Department of Women's and Gender Studies and the Institute for Women's Leadership at Rutgers, the State University of New Jersey.
+National Nurses United offers a university program in Women’s Global Health Leadership in collaboration with the Department of Women's and Gender Studies and the Institute for Women's Leadership at Rutgers, the State University of New Jersey.
+Classes prepare students to understand and heal the root causes of economic inequality, environmental injustice, uneven distribution of necessary food and medicines and global healthcare disparity.
 The certificate program was designed by the NNU Education Department and courses are taught by NNU educators.
 Because Rutgers University is accredited, course credit will fulfill general education requirements at most universities and colleges throughout the country.
 All classes are semester length and taught entirely online allowing nurses to easily fit classes into their busy schedules.

 This academic program is the first ever built from the values of bedsides nurses: compassion for the world’s sick and suffering, a single-standard of care for all people, just distribution of life’s basic necessities, equal opportunities to fulfill our human potential, and commitment to building solidarity with all who share these core values.
 Students will come to understand patient advocacy as advocacy for humanity.
 Through this program of courses, NNU continues to work for a world more aligned with RN values.

 The Institute for Women’s Leadership at Rutgers University